veeral-patel/how-to-secure-anything/README.md

 This is why it's important to understand who your adversaries are, as well as the motivation behind and capabilities of each adversary.

 Consider non-human threats, too.
-If you're asked to secure a painting in a museum, a fire may be a reliability issue, not a security issue -- but it's something to guard against, regardless.
+If you're asked to secure a painting in a museum, a fire may technically not be a security issue -- but it's something to guard against, regardless.

 - ["Who is your opponent?" (from Anderson's book)](https://www.cl.cam.ac.uk/~rja14/Papers/SEv3-ch2-dec18.pdf)